Orthogonal-Research-Lab/Neuromatch-Academy/README.md

 Github repository precourse and course content  [link](https://github.com/NeuromatchAcademy)

-We will also be meeting as a prject group using OREL Slack and OREL Keybase.
+We will also be meeting as a project group using [OREL Slack](https://app.slack.com/client/T48BNG3A5/C015B5V5TEH) and OREL Keybase.